 A central bank has no direct interaction with the general public.
 Indeed, it functions as a banker to the other banks of the country such as commercial banks, cooperative banks, development banks, rural banks and so forth, as it maintains their deposit accounts and allots funds to them as advances, whenever required.
 Further, the central bank also acts as a guide to them, by providing the necessary guidance, when they require support.

 In addition to this, a central bank is a banker to the government also, and it keeps a track of government transactions such as the revenues and expenditures under different heads.
-Besides this, the central bank advises the government on various matters concerning the monetary and credit policies.
-It is the sole decision maker with respect to the fixation of interest rates of bank deposits and loans.
+Besides this, the central bank advises the government on various matters concerning monetary and credit policies.
+It is the sole decision-maker with respect to the fixation of interest rates of bank deposits and loans.